Apple unveils new iPhones, Apple Watches and AirPods - KTVZ

 At a closely-watched event from its headquarters in Cupertino, California, Apple showed off four new smartphones, including a larger 6.7-inch iPhone 14 Plus model and an updated iPhone 14 Pro that rethinks the much-maligned notch.
 In typical Apple fashion, the devices also offer better battery life and camera features than the year prior.

-The biggest surprise, however, may be the price: The iPhone 14 and 14 Plus will start at $799 and $899, respectively, the same starting price as last year’s model.
+The biggest surprise, however, may be the price: The iPhone 14 and 14 Plus will start at $799 and $899, respectively, the same starting prices as last year’s models.
 The iPhone 14 Pro and Pro Max start at $999 and $1099, respectively, also unchanged from the year prior.
 Analysts widely predicted Apple would hike the price of the premium models by $100.

 For Apple, the stakes are always high to convince customers to upgrade devices, and especially the iPhone, which remains its central product.
 That task is potentially made more difficult this year by broader economic jitters, including fears of a looming recession.